Magnonic spin Joule heating and rectification effects: Spin-Joule heating

-{\it Spin-Joule heating.--}Considering an interface between an FI and S [Fig.~\ref{fig:model} (a)], the heat generated per unit time in FI and S is given by $\dot{Q}_{\text{FI}} = \dot{E}_{\text{FI}} - \mu_m \dot{N}_m$ and $\dot{Q}_S = \dot{E}_{S} - \mu_s \dot{N}_s$.
-Here, $\dot{E}_{\text{FI}}$ ($\dot{E}_{\text{S}}$) is the rate of energy change in FI (S), $\mu_m$ is the magnon chemical potential in FI, $\mu_{s}$ is the spin accumulation in S, $\dot{N}_m$ is the rate of magnon number change in FI, and $\dot{N}_s$ is the rate of electron-hole pair change in S~\cite{Bender2012}.
-On account of energy and spin conservation, we obtain: $\dot{E}_{\text{S}} = - \dot{E}_{FI} \equiv \dot{E}$ and $\dot{N}_s = - \dot{N}_{m} \equiv \dot{N} \equiv I_s / \hbar$, with $I_s$ the spin current across the interface.
+Considering an interface between an FI and SC [Fig.~\ref{fig:model} (a)], the heat generated per unit time in FI and SC is given by $\dot{Q}_{\text{FI}} = \dot{E}_{\text{FI}} - \mu_m \dot{N}_m$ and $\dot{Q}_{\text{SC}} = \dot{E}_{\text{SC}} - \mu_s \dot{N}_s$.
+Here, $\dot{E}_{\text{FI}}$ ($\dot{E}_{\text{SC}}$) is the rate of energy change in FI (SC), $\mu_m$ is the magnon chemical potential in FI, $\mu_{s}$ is the spin accumulation in SC, $\dot{N}_m$ is the rate of magnon number change in FI, and $\dot{N}_s$ is the rate of electron-hole pair change in SC~\cite{Bender2012}.
+On account of energy and spin conservation, we obtain: $\dot{E}_{\text{SC}} = - \dot{E}_{FI} \equiv \dot{E}$ and $\dot{N}_s = - \dot{N}_{m} \equiv \dot{N} \equiv I_s / \hbar$, with $I_s$ the spin current across the interface.
 Here, the inclusion of $\mu_{m,s}$ terms in the definition of heat~\cite{Nakata2021} is necessary when considering effects, such as heat generation, up to second order in $\mu_{m,s}$.
 The physical justification of this contribution, which is well-known for electrons~\cite{Taylor2002,Heikkila2013}, is as follows.
 A particle added to an ensemble at an energy below the chemical potential needs to absorb energy from other particles in order to respect the statistical distribution enforced by a nonzero chemical potential~\cite{Taylor2002}.
 Thus, this causes a cooling of the ensemble as a whole.